 The MYP unit planner binds these journeys together.
 (Don’t worry; I will not make a Lord of the Rings reference.)
 Good luck with your planners!

 Damian Rentoule is Middle School Principal at Le Jardin Academy, Hawaii and is part of the IB Educator Network as a Workshop Leader as well as a Senior Reviewer in Language and Literature for the Building Quality Curriculum service.

 Following an extensive review from 2010-2014 that included educational experts and IB educators from over 100 pilot schools in 46 countries, the MYP has undergone a rigorous process of improvement that builds on the programme’s strengths and global success.
 In 2014, IB World Schools around the world began implementing a revised MYP framework.

 MYP review milestones

-IB World Schools can find detailed review milestones on the online curriculum centre (OCC).
+IB World Schools can find detailed review milestones on the programme resource centre.

 Official evaluation of the new MYP